REST API response codes

 This response is sent if the limit of CC and BCC recipients in a single email object is reached.
 The limits are as follows:

-Verified domains: Up to 10 BCC recipients and up to 10 CC recipients per email object.
+Approved accounts: Up to 10 BCC recipients and up to 10 CC recipients per email object.

-Unverified domains: Up to 1 BCC recipient and up to 1 CC recipient per email object.
+Not yet approved accounts: Up to 1 BCC recipient and up to 1 CC recipient per email object.

 429 - Exceeded limit

-This response will be sent back if you attempt to send requests to our API more frequently than we allow.
+This response will be sent back if you attempt to send requests to our API more frequently than we allow:

 500 - Server error